-This business liability insurance is important for all Vermont businesses.
-It covers common third-party risks, and it's required by most commercial leases.
+This type of business liability insurance is important for all Vermont businesses.
+A general liability policy covers common third-party risks, and it's required by most commercial leases.

 A BOP bundles commercial property insurance and general liability coverage in one plan.
 It's often the most cost-effective type of commercial insurance for a Vermont business.